isamu-isozaki/teamai_test/marketing/corporate-marketing/content/case-studies/index.html.md

 *About GitLab:* Short paragraph on GitLab - about, solutions etc. Call to action of solutions offered.

 *Possible Additional Supporting Documents:*
-- Customer Deal Summary â€“ High Level PowerPoint summary after deal first signed.
+- Customer Deal Summary â€ High Level PowerPoint summary after deal first signed.
 - Customer Success Overview
-- Infographic â€“ Single page A4 summary with diagrams and measurable benchmarks
+- Infographic â€ Single page A4 summary with diagrams and measurable benchmarks
 - Benchmark Metrics
 - Publish on website
 - Video - Short video summary if customer is willing to participate - Perforce example